 The red circle is a really big difference.
 ACR does not contain as much information in the shadows.
 To test this, I used the levels curve to stress test the images (just a fancy way of saying I took the values to the extremes), and the images from Resolve held out better in the shadows.
 Here’s the histogram comparison for each channel:

 You can clearly see that Resolve manages to get more information in the shadows (black regions).
 ACR holds more green information in the highlights, though.
 So, when you want to get more information in the highlights, ACR is better.
 From this, I can only surmise that they are both equal, really.
-If ACR had a calibrated exposure tool designed for the Blackmagic Pocket Cinema Camera, the differences would be negligible.
+If ACR had a calibrated exposure tool designed for the Blackmagic Pocket Cinema Camera

 In any case, judging a raw camera or raw footage by looking at its performance in Rec.
 709 is hardly fair.
 The real comparison happens in the film mode.
 Let’s tackle this in Part Two.